-A little exclamation mark will be displayed on the configuration menu button when a new version is available.
+When a new version is available, an exclamation mark will be displayed on the configuration menu button.
 Information about a possible update is shown at the bottom of the configuration menu.

 Updates are provided for good reasons, such as bug fixes and performance improvements.
-We always ensure that presets are backwards compatible for all soothe2 versions to come.
-We take great care to procure that things don’t break between updates.
+We always ensure that presets are backwards compatible with all Soothe2 versions to come.
+We take great care to ensure that things don’t break between updates.

 7. Paths for presets and uninstallation

 The uninstaller comes within the downloaded .dmg file.

 You can find our FAQ section on our website: https://oeksound.com/support